School Direct Primary Places

 - Meetings with other associate teachers from a wide trainee network across Manchester

-- Regular pedagogical training sessions at the University of Manchester (primary) and Manchester Metropolitan University (secondary)
+- Regular pedagogical training sessions at Manchester Metropolitan University

 - Gaining Qualified Tutor Status (QTS), a PGCE, and Masters level credits